-- 10.1We use risk to refer to factors that in isolation or combined mean that a case should be managed and, in particular, supervised, differently.
-We use the term to cover the probability, threat of damage, or any other negative occurrence that is caused by external or internal vulnerabilities or influences that may be avoided or monitored through mitigation. - 10.2We assess risk because it enables us to carry out better quality casework that is handled appropriately dependent on the circumstances of the particular case.
-This includes having a case escalation process in place to allow us to identify cases the Ombudsman and Deputy Ombudsman should be made aware of, either for their oversight or for decision making. - 10.3We need to identify, analyse and manage risk continuously throughout the life of a case, in order to understand, control, avoid, remove, reduce or accept risk so we can carry out our casework effectively.
-Our risk process is dynamic and the rating level on a case can move between low, medium and high as we become aware of new risks, or the risk is removed. - 10.4Case risk should be managed by the individual allocated ownership of the case with whatever level of supervision or upward reporting is necessary as a result of the risk assessment. - 10.5The types of risks we should consider include the time the investigation is taking, the involvement of a potentially litigious body or person in jurisdiction, the profile of the case, the seriousness of the allegations and cases where our capacity to investigate is in doubt.
-Our casework risk categories are located in our Casework Risk Assessment Tool in detail, and some examples are provided at the end of this document. - 10.6We may from time to time decide that a particular group of cases, or a specific organisation, need to have a higher risk rating apply, for a temporary period of time.
-This could be for numerous reasons, for example the external profile of the case. - 10.7The process outlined below sets out our standard approach in undertaking an assessment of risk.
+10.1 We use risk to refer to factors that in isolation or combined mean that a case should be managed and, in particular, supervised, differently.
+We use the term to cover the probability, threat of damage, or any other negative occurrence that is caused by external or internal vulnerabilities or influences that may be avoided or monitored through mitigation.

+- 10.2 We assess risk because it enables us to carry out better quality casework that is handled appropriately dependent on the circumstances of the particular case.
+This includes having a case escalation process in place to allow us to identify cases the Ombudsman and Deputy Ombudsman should be made aware of, either for their oversight or for decision making. - 10.3 We need to identify, analyse and manage risk continuously throughout the life of a case, in order to understand, control, avoid, remove, reduce or accept risk so we can carry out our casework effectively.
+Our risk process is dynamic and the rating level on a case can move between low, medium and high as we become aware of new risks, or the risk is removed. - 10.4 Case risk should be managed by the individual allocated ownership of the case with whatever level of supervision or upward reporting is necessary as a result of the risk assessment. - 10.5 The types of risks we should consider include the time the investigation is taking, the involvement of a potentially litigious body or person in jurisdiction, the profile of the case, the seriousness of the allegations and cases where our capacity to investigate is in doubt.
+Our casework risk categories are located in our Casework Risk Assessment Tool in detail see Supporting tools and guidance and some examples are provided at the end of this document. - 10.6 We may from time to time decide that a particular group of cases, or a specific organisation, need to have a higher risk rating apply, for a temporary period of time.
+This could be for numerous reasons, for example the external profile of the case. - 10.7 The process outlined below sets out our standard approach in undertaking an assessment of risk.
 There will be circumstances though when we decide a case should be a higher or lower level of risk for another reason.
 The process for considering this is detailed below.